Sketch Animation: State-of-the-art Report: Data-driven techniques

 Recognizing the limitations of earlier sketch animation methods, recent approaches have significantly advanced toward multi-object, instance-aware, and story-driven animation.
 These techniques enable the animation of complex vector scenes while maintaining semantic coherence, motion synchronization, and storytelling.
-For instance, AnimateSketches~\cite{deng2025animatesketches} introduces prompt-guided instance-aware masks (PGIM) and mask-based SDS to animate multi-object vector sketches without affecting the rest of the scene elements, while MoSketch~\cite{liu2025multi} combined LLM-based scene parsing and motion decomposition with compositional SDS loss to achieve synchronized multi-object animation as shown in Figure~\ref{fig:multi-sketch}.
-Given input, sketches depict a motion similar to that provided in the text prompt.
-Further, a structured two-stage pipeline~\cite{liang2025multi} for animating complex vector sketches with multiple objects, motion initialization, and motion refinement, where users could group parts of sketches and assign keyframes.
-A group-based displacement network (GDN), enhanced with context-conditioned features and a text-to-video diffusion backbone, refined these motions to produce temporally consistent and smooth animations, making the workflow intuitive.
+For instance, AnimateSketches~\cite{deng2025animatesketches} introduces prompt-guided instance-aware masks (PGIM) and mask-based SDS to animate multi-object vector sketches without affecting the rest of the scene elements, while MoSketch~\cite{liu2025multi} combined LLM-based scene parsing and motion decomposition with compositional SDS loss to achieve synchronized multi-object animation.
+Further, Liang et al.~\cite{liang2025multi} propose a structured two-stage pipeline for animating complex vector sketches with multiple objects, consisting of motion initialization and motion refinement, where users can group sketch parts and assign keyframes.
+A group-based displacement network (GDN), enhanced with context-conditioned features and a text-to-video diffusion backbone, refined these motions to produce temporally consistent, smooth animations, making the workflow intuitive, as shown in Fig.~\ref{fig:multi-sketch}.
 Stepping into narrative generation, FairyGen~\cite{zheng2025fairygen} automates story-driven cartoon creation from a single child’s drawing by using MLLM-based storyboarding, style-propagation adapters, cinematic shot design, 3D proxy motion reconstruction, and an image-to-video diffusion model with a two-stage motion customization adapter for identity preservation and temporal modeling.
 These methods mark a substantial hop toward semantic, multi-object, and story-centric animation systems, blending LLM reasoning, visual grounding, and diffusion-powered generation to achieve expressive, scalable, and accessible animated content creation.